ivangsp/Auto-complete-field/README.md

 ## How to run the application

+- Make sure you have node >16

+- Install the dependencies by running `npm install`

- To run the application in development mode, run `npm start`
+- Run  the application in development mode by running `npm start`

 ## How to run Tests